 - If you want to embed decorative elements such as crystals or pebbles in the epoxy resin, then these should be added to the second layer.
 This has the advantage that they can no longer sink to the bottom.

 - Now the resin layer can be filled in to just above the edge and then allowed to dry completely again.
-The manufacturer’s instructions should again be observed.
+The manufacturer’s instructions should again be observed closely.

-- Next, the cast table top is released from the mould.
-To do this, remove all screws and parallel clamps and carefully loosen the table top from the mould using a chisel and a plastic hammer.
-Afterwards the table top can be ground.
+- Next, the cast tabletop is released from the mold.
+To do this, remove all screws and parallel clamps and carefully loosen the tabletop from the mold using a chisel and a plastic hammer.
+Afterward, the tabletop can be sanded.
 This work can be done by hand.
-However, an orbital sander makes the task incredibly easier.
-Start with an 80 grit and work your way up to 400 grit.
-At the end there should be no more resin on the wood.
+However, an orbital sander makes the task much easier.
+Start with an 80 grit and work your way up to 400 grit and in the end, there should be no more resin on the wood.

-- For perfectly smooth edges, these can be additionally processed with a router before sanding or, if necessary, cleanly re-cut or planed again with a circular saw.
+- For perfectly smooth edges, these can be additionally processed with a router before sanding or, if necessary, cleanly re-cut or plane again with a circular saw.
 However, these steps are not absolutely necessary.
-A small tip: The higher the grain of the sanding paper, the lighter the surface of the Epoxy River Table will be at the end.
+As a small tip: The higher the grain of the sanding paper, the lighter the surface of the Epoxy River Table will be at the end.

 Images: Comeback Images / shutterstock.com

-- Now follows the finish, in order to protect the wood optimally.
-On the one hand you have the possibility to achieve a natural, matt look.
-To achieve this, the finished table top – and especially the resin river – should be thoroughly polished with a polishing machine and polishing paste.
-This procedure ensures that all traces of sanding are removed and a silky surface is achieved.
+- Now for the finish in order to protect the wood optimally.
+On the one hand, you have the possibility to achieve a natural, matt look.
+To achieve this, the finished tabletop – and especially the resin river – should be thoroughly polished with a polishing machine and polishing paste.
+This procedure ensures that all traces of sanding are removed, and a silky surface is achieved.

-- For a matt appearance, oil is then applied evenly over the entire table top, e.g. with a soft cloth.
+- For a matt appearance, oil is then applied evenly over the entire tabletop, e.g., with a soft cloth.
 This method is extremely simple and seals the wood perfectly.
-In addition, only one single application is required here.
+Additionally, only a single application is required here.

-- For the epoxy resin polishing we have prepared separate, detailed instructions.
+- For the epoxy resin polishing process, we have prepared a separate tutorial for you to enjoy.

 Images: left: Osadchaya Olga / shutterstock.com, right: © Suteren Studio – stock.adobe.com

-- If you prefer a glossy look, you can instead coat the surface of the tabletop with crystal-clear resin.
-To do this, start with the underside of the table top and first apply a sturdy adhesive tape around the top, which should protrude 1 to 2 cm.
+- If you prefer a glossy look, you could alternatively coat the surface of the tabletop with crystal-clear resin.
+To do this, start with the underside of the tabletop and first apply a sturdy adhesive tape around the top, which should protrude 1 to 2 cm.
 This prevents the resin from dripping down the sides.

-- Now the resin is poured over the surface and evenly distributed over the entire surface.
+- The resin is then poured over the surface and evenly distributed over the entire surface.
 A plastic spatula, for example, is suitable for this.
-Go briefly over the resin with a hot air dryer to avoid bubbles.
-Afterwards, the whole thing must be completely hardened again.
+Briefly go over the resin with a heat gun to avoid bubbles.
+Afterward, the whole surface must be allowed to completely harden once more.

 - After curing, you can now remove the adhesive tape on the sides.
 Now the edge of the painted underside is taped (at least 5 cm wide).

-- Then you can turn the table top over and put something suitable underneath it, such as leftover pieces of wood.
-To avoid damage to the lacquered side, you should also place a fleece underneath.
+- Next, you should turn the tabletop over and put something suitable underneath it, such as leftover pieces of wood.
+To avoid damage to the lacquered side, you could also place a fleece underneath for added cushioning.

-The table top must be 100% level again, so that the resin can now be poured over the top of the table.
-After the subsequent distribution with a spatula and the drying time, the remaining adhesive tape can now be removed and all sharp edges can be sanded with a fine sandpaper.
+- The tabletop must be 100% level so that the resin can now be poured over the top of the table.
+After the subsequent distribution with a spatula and the drying time elapses, the remaining adhesive tape can now be removed, and all sharp edges can be sanded with fine sandpaper.

 Images: Wood’n Water Artwork and Design / www.woodnwater.com.br

-- For a perfect, mirror-smooth surface, a professional must be commissioned after all, because a polyurethane coating is necessary for this.
-Such a paint job can only be done with special equipment, a paint booth and a lot of know-how.
-Furthermore, this technique is very cost-intensive.
-The advantage of a polyurethane paint would be a very high durability and insensitivity, e.g. to scratch marks.
-However, with such a high-quality piece as the self-built Epoxy River Table, the investment in such a painting is worth considering for most crafters.
+- For a perfect, mirror-smooth surface, a professional must be commissioned.
+After all, a polyurethane coating is particularly critical to this exercise.
+This kind of coating can only be done with special equipment, a paint booth, and a lot of know-how.
+Furthermore, this technique is very costly, but the advantage of a polyurethane coating is that you will have very high durability, e.g. to scratch marks.
+However, with a high-quality workpiece like the self-built Epoxy River Table, the investment in such a coating is worth considering for most crafters.
 After all, this is a labor of love.

-- In order to finally finish the good piece you can screw on legs of your choice.
-With classic wooden legs, the table looks rustic, but at the same time noble.
+- In order to finally finish the miracle resin table, you can screw on legs of your choice.
+With classic wooden legs, the table looks rustic, but at the same time, slightly noble.
 Stylish metal table legs turn the table into a modern piece of furniture.